LouisKaufmann/Futhark-CVA/README.md

-Code for BSc thesis - "Acceleration of CVA calculations using Futhark"
+Code for BSc thesis - "Acceleration of CVA calculations using Futhark" First use futhark pkg to install the required packages, by using

+    futhark pkg sync
 To compile the two versions and run a test dataset, use the command:

     Make clean all